TrioTorus/django-cms-boilerplate/README.md

 ## Features ##

-* Tinymce as textarea editor, with sanitized minimalistic look.
+* CKEditor as textarea editor, using the djangocms-text-ckeditor plugin.
-* Collects static and media into public/{static,media} respectively.
+* Puts media in 'media' subfolder when developing, and can easily get/put media from deployed instances.
 * Django admin activated by default.
-* Django timezone setting changed to CET for sanity.
+* Django timezone setting changed to Brussels because it's my timezone.
 * HTML 5 base template with simple 404 and 500 error templates, based on HTML5 boilerplate AND Bootstrap.
 * Encourages the use of LESS css.
-* Encourages the use of split developer/staging/production specific `settings' module.
+* Split settings for dev/staging/prod.
-* Encourages the use of pip and separate developer and production requirements files.
+* Encourages the use of pip, virtualenvwrapper and separate developer and production requirements files.
-* Includes a simple but useful fabfile.
+* Fabfile for easy deployment.
 * Uses Pillow as a setuptools friendly PIL drop-in replacement
 * Includes a .gitignore for the usual junk.
+* Includes a robots.txt template that disallows all search engines for staging deployments
 * Automatically builds a README with installation notes.
+* Uses bootstrap's less and does NOT use html5 Boilerplate css because both use normalize

 ## Requirements ##

-* Django > 1.4
+* Django > 1.5
 * Virtualenvwrapper